mijailpaz/journey-recorder-viewer/README.md

 ## Overview

-The Journey Recorder Viewer loads three types of files exported by the Chrome extension:
+The Journey Recorder Viewer loads two files exported by the Chrome extension:
 - **Session Video** (`.webm`) - Recorded screen capture of the user session
 - **Trace JSON** (`.json`) - Timestamped events including clicks and network requests
-- **Sequence Diagram** (`.mmd`) - Mermaid diagram visualizing the user flow
+- **Sequence Diagram** – Generated automatically from the trace JSON (no separate `.mmd` upload required)

-The viewer synchronizes video playback with event markers on an interactive timeline, allowing you to navigate through recorded sessions and understand the relationship between user interactions and network activity.
+Video playback stays synchronized with event markers on an interactive timeline so you can navigate through recorded sessions and understand the relationship between user interactions and network activity.

 ## Features